 Places near Kings Canyon National Park

-- Death Valley National Park 141 kilometers away
+- Death Valley National Park 88 miles away

 - Pismo Beach 172 miles away

 - Sonoma 234 miles away